 Understanding more about what causes addiction may help you or a loved one prevent the development of an addiction.
 To help you better understand the nature of addiction, this article will look at:

 - How genes affect the development of addiction.

-- Environmental factors of addiction.
+- How environmental factors affect addiction.

 - Types of addiction treatment.

 Addiction, also known as a substance use disorder (SUD), is a relapsing disorder that involves compulsive drug or alcohol use, meaning the individual is unable to cut back or quit, even when it negatively impacts a person’s life.16 Like other chronic diseases, addiction is treatable with a tailored combination of medication and behavioral therapies that meets a person’s needs.16

 Diagnosing an addiction is best done by a medical professional.
 However, the criteria for substance use disorders in The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) may be useful in recognizing the signs of addiction in yourself or someone you love.

 If you or a loved one have experienced 2 or more of the following in the past 12 months, you may want to contact an addiction treatment professional to go over treatment options:2